nosense-but-fun/key-eye-moon-oil/docs/project_description.md

-# KEMO Collection: A Developer's Descent into Madness
+# Eyro Collection: A Developer's Descent into Madness

-## What the Hell is This?
+## Overview

-Welcome to KEMO Collection, the digital equivalent of that drawer in your kitchen where you throw random stuff that doesn't belong anywhere else.
-This Next.js monstrosity exists solely to house a growing collection of completely unrelated tools, pages, and experiments that make absolutely no sense when viewed as a collective.
+Welcome to Eyro Collection, the digital equivalent of that drawer in your kitchen where you throw random stuff that doesn't belong anywhere else.
+This Next.js monstrosity exists solely to house a growing collection of completely unrelated and possibly useless tools.

-## Project Philosophy
+## Philosophy

 ```ascii
 "It seemed like a good idea at the time."
                       - Every developer ever
 ```

-The KEMO Collection embraces the chaotic energy of late-night coding sessions fueled by questionable energy drinks and existential dread.
-Our philosophy is simple: if it's weird enough to make you question the developer's sanity, it belongs here.
+The Eyro Collection embraces the chaotic energy of late-night coding sessions fueled by questionable energy drinks and existential dread.
+Our philosophy is simple: if it's weird enough to make you question its existence, it belongs here.

 ## Technical Specifications